Roundtop Filling Station: Restoration

 For years, the gas station-turned-landmark sat abandoned, and, over time, was the victim of vandalism and theft.
 In the mid-2000s, Linda Nickle, Sherwood's former Economic Development Director, advocated for the restoration of the station and ultimately caused it to be listed on the National Register of Historic Places in 2008.

 In January, 2013, Sherwood Mayor Virginia Hillman, appointed Joey Marks, an employee of the Department of Arkansas Heritage and lifelong resident of Sherwood, to chair the first Sherwood History and Heritage Committee.
-Brown began working to obtain grant money to aid in the restoration of the Roundtop.
+Marks began working to obtain grant money to aid in the restoration of the Roundtop.
 On June 5, 2013, the City of Sherwood was notified by the Office of Arkansas Governor Mike Beebe that Sherwood had received a $50,000 historic preservation grant for the Roundtop project from the Arkansas Historic Preservation Program of the Department of Arkansas Heritage.

 The committee is considering a restoration of the gas station to its original condition and converting it into a Sherwood Police substation.

 Fire

 On November 2, 2014, a fire damaged the building's exterior, just days before it was set to reopen to the public.
-The Sherwood police reported is an arson attempt.
+The Sherwood police recorded it as an arson attempt.